 Always choose a vacuum with a HEPA filter.
 This will trap particles as tiny as 0.3 microns and will keep the particles from reentering the air.

 Dust and other pollutants can quickly build up in different areas of an untidy room.
-It’s important to get rid of unwanted items to minimize areas where dust can accumulate.
-Furthermore, by vacuuming and mopping regularly, you can effectively remove dust and other allergens.
+It’s essential to get rid of unwanted items to minimize areas where dust can accumulate.
+Furthermore, you can effectively remove dust and other allergens by vacuuming and mopping regularly.

-You might be taking all the right steps to better your indoor air, but something is still off.
-The best way to know what could be lurking in your air is by testing it.
+You might take all the right steps to improve indoor air, but something is still off.
+The best way to know what could lurk in your air is by testing it.
 You can hire professionals to run a few tests to see what is bothering you and how to eliminate it.

 Cleaning Air Naturally — What Works?

 Now that we know what you can do to improve the air in your home, it’s time to take a look at some popular natural air purifiers.
 As people become more aware of how polluted our indoor air can be, we begin to look to other sources for purification.

 There are many ways to improve your indoor air quality.
 However, it’s essential to do proper research before choosing a method.

 Remember, some natural methods, such as beeswax candles, are more of a theory than truth.
 If you want to try natural methods, we recommend trying activated charcoal filters or adding a few houseplants.